 What is Casual Racism?

-First it is relevant to state – there is nothing casual about racism.
-One of many forms of racism, casual racism refers to conduct involving negative stereotypes or prejudices about people based on race, colour or ethnicity.
-Whilst some focus on these more obvious experiences of racism, racism occurs every day in both blatant and subtle forms.
+Firstly, there is nothing casual about racism.
+One of many forms of racism is casual racism and it refers to behaviour involving negative stereotypes or prejudices about people based on race, colour or ethnicity.
+While some focus on these more obvious experiences of racism, racism occurs every day in both blatant and subtle forms.

 Everyday racism is so commonplace that it’s often normalised and infused into daily conversations through jokes, off handed comments and stereotypes or through unconscious body gestures and expressions.

 Unlike overt and intentional acts of racism, casual racism isn’t often intended to cause offence or harm.
 There is a real danger that this allows casual racism to be “downplayed” and not “real” racism.

 Racism is as much about impact as it is about intention.
 For those who are on the receiving end of racism it can have catastrophic effects including limiting access to employment, health services and education.
 Racism has been linked to mental and physical health problems including depression, anxiety, low self-esteem and high blood pressure.